 Application Process and Timelines

 Applicants must submit all application materials (see Palliative Care Social Work Fellowship Application (PDF)) together in one packet.
 Applications should be delivered in paper form, not electronically.

 IMPORTANT INFORMATION FOR CURRENT MSW STUDENTS: All applicants are required to pass the graduate MSW licensure exam prior to the interview process for finalists.
 For students enrolled in an MSW program in a state that does not allow students to test prior to graduation, an application for licensure in the state of Minnesota can be initiated.
 This will allow you to receive permission to test (which does not have to be done in Minnesota, as it is a national test).
-Please start that process early enough to allow you to take the test by mid April.
+Please start that process early enough to allow you to take the test by late March/early April.

 For information regarding licensure in Minnesota, please visit the Minnesota Board of Social Work website.